-In collaboration with allied health professionals, we are preparing a range of information to help you through this time.
-Please call our 24 hour Freephone Dementia Helpline on 0808 808 3000 and we will do our very best to help you.
+This information sheet has been written in partnership with occupational therapists and provides practical advice to help you support a person to engage in their hobbies and interests.
+If you need more information, please call our 24 hour Freephone Dementia Helpline on 0808 808 3000 and we will do our very best to help you.